 Diameter: 17.8 cm (7 in.); Overall: 8.7 cm (3 7/16 in.)

 Purchase from the J. H. Wade Fund 1948.206

 With its exceptional size, this Fujian tea bowl is rather rare.
 The enjoyment of Jian ware rests with the glaze transmutation due to the iron imperfections in the glaze, which developed into reddish-brown streaks and spots against a rich black glaze after firing.
-Connoisseurs called these iron formations “hare’s fur” marks, and the ware enjoyed much popularity with the tea cultures in China and Japan.
+Connoisseurs called these iron formations "hare’s fur" marks, and the ware was very popular with the tea cultures in China and Japan.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 All images and data available through Open Access can be downloaded for free.
 For images not available through Open Access, a detail image, or any image with a color bar, request a digital file from Image Services.